Church of St. Luke and St. Matthew (Brooklyn): Free Church status

 While the congregation of St. Luke's experienced financial difficulty from its outset from purchasing a building, its debts of over $12,000 were paid off by 1864 and, in 1869, St. Luke's became what was known as a "free church", which is to say that no pews were rented, and anyone could attend for free.
-St. Lukes was viewed as "a most remarkable example of the success of the free church system".
+St. Luke's was viewed as "a most remarkable example of the success of the free church system".

 Creation of additional Brooklyn churches

 In 1883, St. Luke's decided to expand its work by setting up a chapel at another location in Brooklyn; in May 1884, this was established as St. Luke's Chapel in a former Congregational Church building on Pacific Street near Bedford Avenue.
-St. Lukes Church worked to erect a new building in 1886, and it eventually became an independent parish as St. Bartholomew's Church.
+St. Luke's Church worked to erect a new building in 1886, and it eventually became an independent parish as St. Bartholomew's Church.